 Information about higher education institutions as charities

-We publish links to charity-related information about higher education institutions in England that are either exempt charities or registered charities.
+We publish links to charity-related information about higher education institutions in England that are exempt charities.

 Disclosure requirements for institutions as charities

 Higher education institutions that are exempt charities must make disclosures about certain activities in their financial statements as well as publishing information about the charity on their gateway pages on their web-site.
 Although our guidance is provided specifically for institutions that are exempt charities, much of it also applies to the institutions that are registered charities.